-Null dereference often occurs in programs written in objectoriented programming languages.
-For this reason, many researchers have proposed techniques to detect null dereference [2]-[7], and many tools have been released [8], such as FindBugs [9], SALSA [6], JLint, and ESC/Java [10].
-However, previous studies did not mention whether, and to what extent, the presence of return null and null check affected software maintenance during software evolution.
+Null dereference often occurs in programs written in object-oriented programming languages.
+For this reason, many researchers have proposed techniques to detect null dereference [16-21], and many tools have been released [22], such as FindBugs [23], SALSA [20], JLint, and ESC/Java [24].
+However, previous studies did not mention whether, and to what extent, the presence of return null and null check affected software maintenance.

-A factor of null dereference is that a program unintentionally refers null when programmers forget to write null check, despite the callee method possibly returning null.
-Figure 2(b) is a code fragment that appears in JGit. command.call(), in the fourth line, invokes the method shown in Figure 2(a).
-This method may return null, as written in the ninth line.
-The variable named "ref," defined in the fourth line in Figure 2(b), may be assigned null by calling command.call().
-As a result, ref.getName(), in the fifth line, possibly causes null dereference.
+A factor of null dereference is that a program unintentionally refers null when programmers forget to write null check, despite the callee method possibly returns null.
+Figure 2(b) is a code fragment that appears in JGit. command.call(),in the 4th line, invokes the method shown in Figure 2(a).
+This method may return null, as written on the 9th line.
+The variable named "ref," defined in the 4th line in Figure 2(b), may be assigned null by calling command.call().
+As a result, ref.getName(), in the 5th line, possibly causes null dereference.
 Figure 2(c) is a bug fix for this null dereference.
 Prefix "+" in a line means that the line was added in this commit.
-This fix added null check in order to avoid the occurrences of null dereference.
+This fix added null check in order to avoid occurrences of null dereference.
 The commit message, "Do not fail when checking out HEAD," shows the purpose of this commit is to fix the null dereference.
 As mentioned above, return null, null check, and null dereference are closely related to each other.
 Thus, we can show how null dereference affects software maintenance by investigating the effect of return null and null check on software maintenance.